 Mean score of companies in the Research Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2018, Pacific Northwest National Laboratory (PNNL) reported total carbon emissions of approximately 35,620,000 kg CO2e, comprising 7,767,000 kg CO2e from Scope 1 emissions and 28,195,000 kg CO2e from Scope 2 emissions.
-The laboratory has set ambitious reduction targets, aiming to decrease energy intensity by 25% (measured in Btu per gross square foot) in goal-subject buildings by FY 2025, using a FY 2015 baseline.
-This target applies to both Scope 1 and Scope 2 emissions, reflecting PNNL's commitment to enhancing energy efficiency and reducing its carbon footprint.
-As of now, there are no reported Scope 3 emissions, and the data is not cascaded from any parent organization.
+In 2018, Pacific Northwest National Laboratory (PNNL) reported total carbon emissions of approximately 35,620,000 kg CO2e, comprising about 7,767,000 kg CO2e from Scope 1 emissions and about 28,195,000 kg CO2e from Scope 2 emissions.
+PNNL has set ambitious reduction targets, aiming to decrease energy intensity by 25% (measured in Btu per gross square foot) in goal-subject buildings by FY 2025, using a FY 2015 baseline.
+This target applies to both Scope 1 and Scope 2 emissions, reflecting a commitment to enhancing energy efficiency and reducing overall carbon footprint.
+PNNL's initiatives demonstrate a proactive approach to climate action, aligning with industry standards for sustainability and emissions reduction.

 Access structured emissions data, company-specific emission factors, and source documents